 Please note that I use affiliate links in this post.
 Clicking through and making a purchase helps me in a small financial way, thank you!

-1. Choosing Breakfast at Disneyland
+1. Finding a Healthy Breakfast at Disneyland

 - If you want to dine inside the Park, River Belle Terrace has a plate of fresh, seasonal fruit (skip the Biscuits n’ Gravy!)